Note: WiFi Hotspot Applications for 2022-23 are open now. Hotspot distribution will begin on August 12, 2022.

 Several low cost internet service programs are available for families who qualify for free or reduced price meals at school.
 Depending on qualifications, some services charge as little as $5 per month.
 At this time, we are aware of the following potential programs:

 Should questions or concerns arise, please call our district office at (865) 982-7121.
-Sharon Anglim, Director of Communications, would be happy to discuss your specific needs or ideas regarding internet access for your student(s).
+Maria Greene, Communications and Special Programs Coordinator, would be happy to discuss your specific needs or ideas regarding internet access for your student(s).